389ds/389ds.github.io/docs/389ds/design/dna-plugin.md

 This method is unsupported (and disabled at compile time) in the current DNA code.
 For the reasoning behind this decision, please see the [DNA Plug-in Proposal](dna-plugin-proposal.html) page.

 The old way of supporting DNA with MMR was accomplished is by essentially dividing a single contiguous range into smaller ranges by using an interval.
-Let's assume that you want to split a range of 1-300 across three masters.
-You would configure the plug-in on all three master instances like so:
+Let's assume that you want to split a range of 1-300 across three suppliers.
+You would configure the plug-in on all three-supplier instances like so:

--   Master 1
+-   Supplier 1
     -   dnaNextVal = 1
     -   dnaMaxVal = 300
     -   dnaInterval = 3
--   Master 2
+-   Supplier 2
     -   dnaNextVal = 2
     -   dnaMaxVal = 300
     -   dnaInterval = 3
--   Master 3
+-   Supplier 3
     -   dnaNextVal = 3
     -   dnaMaxVal = 300
     -   dnaInterval = 3

-This would result in Master 1 assigning the values of "1,4,7,10,etc.", Master 2 with values of "2,5,8,11,etc.", and Master 3 with values of "3,6,9,12,etc.".
-You can basically accomplish the same thing by allocating 1-100 to Master 1, 101 - 200 to Master 2, and 201-300 to Master 3.
-The numeric values assigned by each master would just be a bit different.
+This would result in Supplier 1 assigning the values of "1,4,7,10,etc.", Supplier 2 with values of "2,5,8,11,etc.", and Supplier 3 with values of "3,6,9,12,etc.".
+You can basically accomplish the same thing by allocating 1-100 to Supplier 1, 101 - 200 to Supplier 2, and 201-300 to Supplier 3.
+The numeric values assigned by each supplier would just be a bit different.

-The general idea here was to try to avoid gaps in the values, but that is making a big assumption that the allocation of values is evenly distributed across masters.
+The general idea here was to try to avoid gaps in the values, but that is making a big assumption that the allocation of values is evenly distributed across suppliers.
 This is very likely a false assumption to make in the majority of cases as new entry creation is likely to be most common on a single server at a particular geographical location.
-It is likely easier to simply assign a different range to each master as you can guarantee that there are only gaps between each master's configured range.
-This approach is also easier to deal with when adding a new master instance to the mix as you just need to allocate some unused range instead of modifying the interval on all masters.
+It is likely easier to simply assign a different range to each supplier as you can guarantee that there are only gaps between each supplier's configured range.
+This approach is also easier to deal with when adding a new supplier instance to the mix as you just need to allocate some unused range instead of modifying the interval on all suppliers.

 It should be noted that interval support is not compiled into the DNA plug-in by default.
 If you want to build the DNA plug-in with interval support for some reason, set DNA\_ENABLE\_MACRO=1 when compiling the plug-in.